DanShappir/Emit/README.md

 ```

 ### .map(selector)
 Given an observable sequence, transform its elements by applying a mapping function, specified as the *selector*, to each element.
-If *selector* is a value instead of a function, all elements are transformed to that value.
+If *selector* is a value instead of a function, all elements are transformed to that value (as if a function is used that always returns this value, regardless of the arguments passed to it.)

-If a function specified as returns a thenable object, *selector*, the output observable sequence will contain the result of the thenable object.
+If a function specified as *selector* returns a thenable object, the output observable sequence will contain the result of the thenable object.
 Order is automatically maintained between thenable objects.
-If such a thenable object fails, an exception will be thrown on the output observable sequence.
+If such a thenable object fails, an exception will be thrown on the created observable sequence.

 ```javascript
 // Display tag name of HTML element user clicks on